ludoza/DokuWiki-to-Markdown-Converter/master/sapphire/docs/en/misc/contributing.md

 # Contributing

 Any open source product is only as good as the community behind it.
 You can participate by sharing code, ideas, or simply helping others.
 No matter what your skill level is, every contribution counts.

-See http://silverstripe.org/contributing-to-silverstripe for a highlevel overview on how you can help out.
+See http://silverstripe.org/contributing-to-silverstripe for a high level overview on how you can help out.

 ## Sharing your Opinion